UnderstandLingBV/Tuktu/documentation/processors/meta/tuktu.processors.meta.GeneratorConfigStreamProcessor.json.md

       * **[UNNAMED]** *(type: string)* `[Required]`

+    * **keep_alive** *(type: boolean)* `[Optional, default = false]`
+    - If set to true, the config to stream to is loaded once and kept alive.
+Data is then streamed into it.
+If set to false, the config to stream to is instantiated once for each datum.

     * **flow_field** *(type: string)* `[Required]`
     - Field containing the path of the flow to load relative to configs root folder; can contain variables which will be resolved with data packets' first datum.
+If keep_alive is set to true, this field should be the name of the config file to load.

     * **send_whole** *(type: boolean)* `[Optional]`
     - True sends the whole DataPacket, false sends each data object inside the DataPacket separately.